lyteword/chspurgeon-tod/volume-5/psalm-109.md

 **Verses 26-27.**

-1\.The Prayer.
+1\.
+The Prayer.

-2\.The Believing Title: "O Lord my God."
+2\.
+The Believing Title: "O Lord my God."

-3\.The attribute relied upon.
+3\.
+The attribute relied upon.

-4\.The motive for the petition.
+4\.
+The motive for the petition.

 **Verse 28.** The divine cure for human ill will; and the saint's temper when he trusts therein—"let thy servant rejoice."

 **Verse 29.**

-1\.A prayer for the repentance of David's adversaries.
+1\.
+A prayer for the repentance of David's adversaries.

-2\.A prophecy for their confusion if they remain impenitent.— *G.R.*
+2\.
+A prophecy for their confusion if they remain impenitent.— *G. R.*

 **Verse 29.** The sinner's last mantle.